-International Student Services is here to support you throughout your entire time at the University of Arizona.
-Follow the tabs below from top to bottom to learn exactly how to start your academic and personal journey.
-We’ve provided everything you need to know – from immigration and housing details, to travel arrangements and orientation.
+Follow the tabs below from top to bottom to learn exactly how to transition to life at the university.
+We’ve provided everything you need to know – from immigration and housing details, to travel arrangements and check-in.

 Create Your NetID